Mehersudhakar/promptinjection/README.md

 The prompt injection succeeds in a single turn, without requiring gradual manipulation.

-This highlights a critical issue: the model does not strictly enforce instruction hierarchy and allows user input to override system-level rules.
+This highlights a critical issue:
+The model does not strictly enforce instruction hierarchy and allows user input to override system-level rules.

 ---